The STEP Program™: Supporting Solutions From Patient Advocacy Organizations

 Proposal Submission And Review Process

-The STEP Program continues to update its focus areas on a specific disease or aspect of health care, and advocacy organizations are invited to submit proposals to develop programs or resources that address an area of significant unmet need.
+Every year the STEP Program addresses a specific disease, condition or aspect of health care in which advocacy organizations are invited to submit proposals to develop programs or resources that address that one area of significant unmet need.
 Once the submission period closes, an external review committee evaluates the proposals against common criteria and identifies those with the greatest potential to make a positive impact on patients and caregivers.

 Each review committee consists of a diverse group of subject matter experts, including health care providers and patients and/or caregivers, to provide broad perspectives on the submitted proposals.
 Once the final proposals are identified, recipients are notified and recognized by Novartis.